2501/en_lobotomy_corporation_fan_translation/translation_progess.md

     * Translation progress on or up to those portions of the file.
         * Notes of this kind can be by section, line number, or otherwise, so long as it's clear.
         * Notes of this kind can also call out files where assistance is needed (particularly tricky translation).
+    * Translation progress should also note what _kind_ of translation has been done.
+Examples follow:
+        * Transliterated: "Translated" from original, odd English to a cleaned-up, more generally parse-able form.
+        * Korean-Translated: Actually translated from the original Korean text: may do a better job of incorporating some nuances or cultural details.
 * If a file is unambiguously done, it should be marked with a single sub-heading: DONE.
 Like below:
     * DONE